 - 4.1.
-The primary objective of these Guidelines is to provide some measure of transparency regarding the types of information exchanges between competitors which the Commission considers likely to result in a contravention of section 4 of the Act and those types of information exchanges which are not covered by this provision. - 4.2.
-These Guidelines are intended to assist firms, industry associations and other stakeholders to make informed decisions about the competition law consequences of the exchange of competitively sensitive information between competitors. - 4.3.
-The principles outlined in these Guidelines are based on the Commission's experience through its investigations as well as guidance from other jurisdictions in relation to information exchange between competitors.
+The primary objective of these Guidelines is to provide some measure of transparency regarding the types of information exchanges between Competitors which the Commission considers likely to result in a contravention of section 4 of the Act and those types of information exchanges which are not covered by this provision. - 4.2.
+These Guidelines are intended to assist Firms, Trade Associations and other stakeholders to make informed decisions about the competition law consequences of the exchange of Competitively Sensitive Information between Competitors. - 4.3.
+The principles outlined in these Guidelines are based on the Commission's experience through its investigations as well as guidance from other jurisdictions in relation to information exchange between Competitors.